 The block editor might get there someday.
 But at least in its initial release form, page builders will still give you the flexibility to design more complicated standalone pages.

 Do you have to use the block editor?
 Can you keep the previous WordPress editor?

 No, you do not have to use the block editor and yes, you can keep using the previous WordPress editor.
 To deactivate the Gutenberg block editor and return your site to the classic editor after upgrading to WordPress 5.0, you can use the official Classic Editor plugin.

 Read our guide on how to disable the Gutenberg block editor to learn more.

 Do you need a special theme to use the Gutenberg block editor?

 Because it’s now the default WordPress editor, the block editor is built to work with any WordPress theme.
 However, choosing a theme that specifically offers Gutenberg compatibility will offer some very real benefits.

 First, themes can offer built-in styling for all those new blocks.
 Better yet, themes can actually load these styles inside the editor.
 That means you can see the real styling for your blocks as you build your content for a better WYSIWYG experience (see a basic version of this in action here)

 Gutenberg themes will also be able to offer pre-made templates comprised of various blocks so that all you need to do is plug your content into the existing blocks and hit Publish.

-A quick tour of the Gutenberg interface
+A quick tour of the WordPress block editor interface